Whispers of the Heart

 This flatware is marked D & D Inox, made in Italy.
 I bought the flatware set online at Neiman Marcus or Bloomingdales during a major sale many years ago.
 I really liked this pattern and it was a really good sale so I have the same pattern in dark caramel, wine red, and dark aqua.
 You can read my blog post about what to consider when you are buying flatware here.

-When I buy a tablecloth I seldom buy the matching napkins because I don’t want to spend the extra money when I have so many solid color napkin sets already but I did buy them with this tablecloth because I wanted that look.
+When I buy a tablecloth I seldom buy the matching napkins because I don’t want to spend the extra money when I have so many solid color napkin sets already that I could use but I did buy them with this tablecloth because I wanted that look.
 I didn’t use a napkin ring here because I wanted a more formal looking place setting.

-I added two small wood flags that I found at Michaels a few weeks ago on each side of the centerpiece.
+I added two small wood flags that I found at Michaels on each side of the centerpiece.

 I’ll let you in on a little secret about this tablecloth.
 When I pulled it out and put it on the table the first time that I used it to try it out I realized that it was way too wide and the blue stars border wouldn’t show on either side.
 Hubby helped me fold it in the center just so and line it up so the blue borders matched on each side of the table.
 The fold is on one of the center stripes and it doesn’t show at all.
 (I ironed it down so that helped.)
 Sometimes really large tablecloths are cheaper because people usually have smaller tables so it is good to remember that you might be able to fold them down or cut them down in some way.

-If you live in Southern California join our Facebook tablescaping group Southern California Tablescapers BTS Group. https://www.facebook.com/groups/440356398581157 We are planning a gathering for tablescapers next year in January.
+If you live in Southern California join our Facebook tablescaping group Southern California Tablescapers BTS Group.
+(200+ members) https://www.facebook.com/groups/440356398581157 We had a gathering for tablescapers last year in the Los Angeles area and we are planning another one this fall.
+You won’t want to miss it!

 June 26, 2024 /Beth Wilson